Skitter-JP/Edison_Light_Dimmer/README.md

 ## Orders

-If you would like a complete unit built and programmed this can be arranged for the right price.
+If you would like a complete unit built and delivered this can be arranged for the right price.

 Please contact me if you are interested.